mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 #### 24:00

 There are commentaries to the nine points of view by Doctor Conze in this book ([“Buddhist Wisdom: The Diamond Sutra and the Heart Sutra”](books#buddhist-wisdom), pp. 69-73).
-His commentaries are very good, so I would like to read them one by one, and think about these nine points of view.
+These commentaries are very good, so I would like to read them one by one, and think about these nine points of view.

 The first one,